18297928865/gene-family/README.md

 ## CD-search

 submit **blastp&HMM.sl.fa** to [Batch cd-search tool](https://www.ncbi.nlm.nih.gov/Structure/bwrpsb/bwrpsb.cgi)(E-value=0.00005).
-Check the result, and we can see some gene's motif is not classified as "PP2Cc", which should be excluded. <br/>
+Check the result, and we can see some gene's motifs are not classified as "PP2Cc", which should be excluded. <br/>

 Besides, we can see some genes correspond to multiple transcripts.
 According to E-value and bit score, we choose only one trasncript left for each gene.
 Here, we will get **blastp&HMM.sl.CD.genelist**.
-Than, extract seqs by ids, we will get **blastp&HMM.sl.CD.fa**
+Than, extract seqs by ids, and we will get **blastp&HMM.sl.CD.fa**

 ![](https://github.com/18297928865/gene-family/blob/FIIGURES/CD-search.png)

 ## SMART

-submit **blastp&HMM.sl.CD.fa** to [SMART](https://smart.embl.de/).
+Submit **blastp&HMM.sl.CD.fa** to [SMART](https://smart.embl.de/).
 Lacking of batch-SMART tools, please submit sequences one by one.

 ![](https://github.com/18297928865/gene-family/blob/FIIGURES/smart.png)

-Delete genes' motif not calssified as PP2C family, the rest of which are the final genes of PP2C family.
+Delete genes whose motifs are not calssified as PP2C family, the rest of which are the genes of PP2C family.